GaganovAlexander/fin-stat-data-analyze-backend/README.md

         // in the order of the "Years" list
         {
             "Year": number,
-            // here and below if you see a number with <, > or ~,
+            // Here and below if you see a number with <, > or ~,
             // it represents usual amount
+            // Big number on the left
             "RealIncome": number, // >100k
-            "TargetIncome": number, // >100k
+            // Under big number on the left "TargetIncome": number, // >100k
+            // Upper right number
             "AverageIncome": number, // ~100k
+            // Number inside the main bubble
-            "IncomePercent": number, // here and below percent(age) will be 0-100 "ByMonths": {
+            "IncomePercent": number, // here and below percent(age) will be 0-100
+            // Income by monts for left area chart "ByMonths": {
-                // contain all months incomes
+                // Contain all months incomes
                 "monthName": number, // ~100k
             },
             "Items": [
                 // There will be one or multiple identically structured objects {
                     "Name": string,
-                    "QuantityPercentage": number,
+                    // Quantity fields are for left unordered list "QuantityPercentage": number,
                     "Quantity": number, // <100k
-                    "Income": number, // ~100k
+                    // Income fields are for big(not main) bubbles "Income": number, // ~100k
                     "IncomePercentage": number,
-                    "IncomeBreakdowns": [
+                    // IncomeBreakdowns are for child small bubbles "IncomeBreakdowns": [
                         // There will be one or multiple identically structured objects
                         // If IncomeBreakdown name is identical to item name, there will be empty